 panel[0].captureImage('<local path>/McIDAS-V/IR-Image.jpg')

-Because McIDAS-V does a screen capture on some platforms, be sure that the entire window is showing and is not blocked by other windows, or your resulting image will not be complete.
+Because McIDAS-V does a screen capture on some platforms, verify that the entire window is showing and is not blocked by other windows, otherwise the resulting image will not be complete.
 After viewing IR-Image.jpg in a browser, close the image window.

 Creating a Simple Remote ADDE Request